driftcar10/MD/README.md

 # MD
-A hash algorithm thing based on MD5 algorithm
+A hash algorithm thing based on MD5 algorithm written in Python :)